Gozo: Wildlife

-During the summer months on Gozo, you will often see the Maltese Wall Lizard.
-The lizard was originally thought to be a variety of the Common Wall Lizard (Podarcis muralis) of mainland Europe.
-For example, the naturalist Andrew Leith Adams writing in 1870 reported "the common lizard (Podarcis mura/is)" as occurring on the islands.
-In 1876, Dr. J. Bedriaga named this Maltese variety filjolensis since the animals he studied came from the islet of Filfla.
-Later studies, however, showed that the lizards of the Maltese Islands were actually quite different from the Common Wall Lizard or any other species in the region and therefore Bedriaga's filjolensis became established as a distinct species whose full modern name is Podarcis filjolensis - the Maltese Wall Lizard.
+During the summer months on Gozo, the Maltese wall lizard is often seen.
+The lizard was originally thought to be a variety of the common wall lizard (Podarcis muralis) of mainland Europe.
+For example, the naturalist Andrew Leith Adams writing in 1870 reported "the common lizard (Podarcis muralis)" as occurring on the islands.
+In 1876, Dr. J. Bedriaga named this Maltese variety Lacerta filfolensis since the animals he studied came from the islet of Filfla.
+Later studies, however, showed that the lizards of the Maltese Islands were actually quite different from the common wall lizard or any other species in the region and therefore Bedriaga's L. filfolensis became established as a distinct species whose full modern name is Podarcis filfolensis – the Maltese wall lizard.

 Sport

-The island of Gozo also has its own national football team.
-Because it is a part of Malta and not a state on its own this team isn't official and thereby is on the N.F.-Board.
+The island of Gozo has its own national football team.
+Because Gozo is a part of Malta and not an independent state, this team is not official and is thereby on the N.F.-Board.
 Gozo F.C. used to represent Gozo in the Maltese League, whilst a Gozo Football League is also maintained.
 Football on the island is managed by the Gozo Football Association.

 There is also a rugby club in Gozo; the Gozo Rugby Club opened its doors in 2011 and nowadays competes in the Malta Rugby Football Union and Malta Rugby League competition.